 “In everything, therefore, treat people the same way you want them to treat you, for this is the Law and the Prophets.
 Matthew 7:12

 Phyllis Murzyn ext.
 264 firstname.lastname@example.org

 Bachelor’s Degree from Purdue Calumet, a Reading Endorsement from IUN, and a Master’s Degree in Education from Indiana Wesleyan.
-Currently teaching Freshmen English, AP Literature and Composition and English 12 Honors.
-The favorite part of each day are my students.
+Currently teaching Freshmen English, AP Literature, and Composition and English 12 Honors.
+The favorite part of each day is my students.
 They provide me with laughter, good news, and challenges.

 “Amen, amen, I say to you, whoever does not enter a sheepfold through the gate but climbs over elsewhere is a thief and a robber.
 But whoever enters through the gate is a shepherd of the sheep.”
 John, 10, 1-2.